jethornton/flexgui/docs_flex/source/ini.rst

 Options for touch screen users.

-To set the style sheet used by the popup number pad, NC code pad and popup keyboard add the following to the FLEXGUI section with the name of the QSS stylesheet to use.
+To set the style sheet used by the popup number pad, NC code pad and popup keyboard add the following to the FLEXGUI section with the name of the .qss stylesheet to use.
+If `POPUP_QSS` is not found then the default .qss file will be used.

 .. code-block:: text